efrapp/display_input_data/README.md

-# New York Times Page Project
+# Intuit Login Form Page Project
 The main goal of this project is improve the skills on HTML and CSS

 ## Concepts applied here